erizet/SignalA/readme.md

 ##Updates##

+###2014-01-01 version 0.14###
+- Converted project to Android Studio and Gradle.
+- Published SignalA on Maven Central.

 ###2013-08-12 version 0.13###
 - I've introduced the ability to send a custom querystring. https://github.com/erizet/SignalA/issues/24
 - Changed when OnStateChanged is fired.
 Now the event is fired AFTER the new state is run.
 See https://github.com/erizet/SignalA/issues/21#issuecomment-22296485